grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 ![BlackPill-SWO-fs8.png](images/BlackPill-LED-fs8.png)

+> On the final design LEDs will se a component with dual LED integration,
+> which is a more consistent solution than the one presented on this
+> prototype board.

-# The LogicAna Connector
+# The **Logic Analyzer** Connector

-For a bus with a complex logic like the JTAG it is very handy to control JTAG signals using a Logic Analyzer.
+For a bus with a complex logic like the JTAG it is very important to check JTAG signals using a Logic Analyzer.
 So the board offers a dedicated connector for this purpose.

 ![BlackPill-LogicAna-fs8.png](images/BlackPill-LogicAna-fs8.png)